dojoengine/sensei-mcp/README.md

 <img width="647" alt="Screenshot 2025-06-12 at 6 04 39 PM" src="https://github.com/user-attachments/assets/4c42ad84-39ce-49a3-bb92-bf3573693e8b" />

+> Note: you may need to install the server manually by running `npx github:dojoengine/sensei-mcp` in your terminal before Cursor will pick it up.

 ### Use

 Once installed, Cursor Agent will **automatically query Sensei** when appropriate.